 Federal Direct Subsidized Student Loans

 This long-term student loan is available from the Department of Education.
 No interest is charged to the student, nor is repayment required, while the borrower is enrolled at least half-time.
-The interest rate for undergraduate students is a fixed 4.45 percent for loans borrowed after July 1, 2017.
-Students should consult their repayment schedules to determine the applicable interest rates for loans borrowed prior to July 1, 2017.
-Borrowers are eligible for a six-month grace period once they drop below half-time enrollment, before repayment begins.
-Interest accrues during the six month grace period, but you are not required to begin making payments until your grace period ends.
-If you do not pay the interest during your grace period, it will be capitalized.
+The interest rate is published each year prior to July 1.
+Interest rates for all federal student loans can be found at studentaid.gov.
+Borrowers are eligible for a six-month grace period once they drop below half-time enrollment before repayment begins.
+Interest does not accrue during the six-month grace period.
 Students are eligible for this loan if they demonstrate a financial need using standards established by the U.S. Department of Education.

-Students with a demonstrated need can borrow what is needed, not to exceed a maximum subsidized amount of $3,500 a year for freshmen, up to $4,500 a year for sophomores, and up to $5,500 a year for juniors and seniors.
+Students with a demonstrated need can borrow what is needed, not to exceed a maximum subsidized amount of $3,500 a year for freshmen, $4,500 a year for sophomores, and $5,500 a year for juniors and seniors.
 The aggregate loan limit for subsidized direct loans is $23,000.

 Federal Direct Unsubsidized Student Loans

 This long-term student loan is available from the Department of Education.
-The interest rate on this loan is fixed at 4.45 percent for loans disbursed after July 1, 2017.
+The interest rate is published each year prior to July 1.
+Interest rates for all federal student loans can be found at studentaid.gov.
 Full-time and half-time students are eligible to apply.
 This loan is available to students who do not demonstrate the financial need necessary to qualify for Federal Direct Subsidized Loans.

 The same terms and conditions apply as to Subsidized Federal Direct Loans, except the borrower is responsible for the interest that accrues during deferment periods (including time in school).
 During deferment periods, a student can (1) Make payments toward principal and interest; (2) Pay the interest quarterly and defer the principal; (3) Defer the interest and principal until the student goes into repayment (interest will accrue and be capitalized to the loan when the student enters repayment).